-and should be considered for all tree planting going forward beyond this schemel,New planting should be of locally occurring native species only, unless in a formal more ornamental setting such as the arboretum on Worden Park.
+Fundamental principles have been followed as part of this planting project and should be considered for all tree planting going forward beyond this scheme including,

+Where new planting is to be undertaken it should be of locally occurring native species only, unless in a formal more ornamental setting such as the arboretum on Worden Park.

-New woodlands should not be planted at the expense of other important habitats and care should be taken to choose sites that add to the diversity of the Borough rather than detracting from it.
-Ideally new planting will link together existing woodland, creating corridors that allow the natural spread of plants and animals.
+New woodlands are not planted at the expense of other important habitats and care is taken to choose sites that add to the diversity of the Borough rather than detracting from it.

+Where feasible new planting shall link together existing woodland, creating corridors that allow the natural spread of plants and animals.